Script Submission Guidelines

 “To foster, produce and promote excellent theatre that provokes examination of Canadian life and our place in the world.”

 This mandate doesn’t mean we don’t accept work from outside of Canada, but it’s imperative that the script “provokes examination of Canadian life”.
-What does that mean?
-That’s a good question.
-Discuss.
+Your script should have a perspective on that.

 Eligibility & Guidelines